mitre/multiscanner-ansible/README.md

 ### ms_webserver
 **Applies to host category**: webserver<br/>
 **Purpose**:
- * Installs and configures the web server for hosting the MultiScanner UI
+ * Installs and configures the web server for hosting the MultiScanner UI.
+Note: requires the **ms_common** role to be run first (make sure to place it AFTER the ms_common role in the playbook)

 ### ms_restserver
 **Applies to host category**: restserver<br/>
 **Purpose**:
- * Installs and configures the Multiscanner REST server
+ * Installs and configures the Multiscanner REST server. * Installs and configures the web server for hosting the MultiScanner UI.
+Note: requires the **ms_common** role to be run first (make sure to place it AFTER the ms_common role in the playbook)

 ### ms_worker
 **Applies to host category**: ms_worker<br/>